kendall-s/do_commissioning/data/README.md

 # 3.3 Atmospheric Saturated Sample: All Instruments

 > Using the atmospheric sample setup, 12 samples were collected at 21.5°C with air pressure of 1011.1 atm.
 4 samples at random were analysed by each instrument.
-All samples were collected by Alicia.

 | Instrument | Bottle | FlaskVol | RawTitre | Titre20 | O2ml/L | ThioTemp | DrawTemp | EndVolts | TitreTime | O2µmol/L |
 |------------|--------|----------|----------|---------|--------|----------|----------|----------|-----------|----------|